michaeltroger/sensorvaluelegend/README.md

 # Sensor Value Legend
-An Android library which provides a legend for the sensor values by providing the sensor type.
+A simple Android library which provides a legend for the sensor values by providing the sensor type.

 ## Usage
 ```